INDUCE-Lab/HealthEdge-Diabetes-Prediction/README.md

 ## About this work

-The major conrributions of this work are as follows:
+The major contributions of this work are as follows:

 - A end-to-end framework for the monitoring of risk factors and prediction of diabetes for users.
 - Design and Architecture of an end-to-end system for monitoring and prediction of diabetes risk.
-- Development of a prototype for diabetes risk factors monitoring and prediction in IoT-Edge integrated system..
+- Development of a prototype for diabetes risk factors monitoring and prediction in IoT-Edge integrated system.
-- Implementation of an authentication mechanism and a block-chain technique to ensure that data is protected.
+- Implementation of an authentication mechanism and a blockchain technique to ensure that data is protected.
-- Performacne and results analysis of our system using the mostly used approaches of machine learning for diabetes prediction in the literature.
+- Performance and results analysis of our system using the mostly used approaches of machine learning for diabetes prediction in the literature.

 ## Cite this work